jfzo/hashing-clustering-eswa/README.md

    $ ./sparse_min_hashing SIGNATURE_LEN B P FILE_IN_CLUTOS_FORMAT
   ```

 * Cross_jacc produces a Jaccard pairwise similarity matrix from a signature file.
 The number of hash functions is defined in the header of the signature file generated in the previous step.
-The output matrix is flushed to a matrix_2_sig[rows].txt file.
-The first parameter, i.e. the signature length to use for similarity estimation, must be less or equal than the number of rows in the input file.
+The output matrix is flushed to a `matrix_2_sig[SIGNATURE_LEN].txt` file.
+The first parameter, i.e. the signature length to use for similarity estimation, must be less or equal than the number of rows indicated in the header of the input file.
   ```
   $ ./cross_jacc SIGNATURE_LEN signature-input-file
   ```